-Suphachalasai Stadium (Bangkok)
+Ground: Suphachalasai Stadium

-Suphachalasai was used as the main stadium for the 1966, 1970 and 1978 Asian Games.
-It also staged the game between Oman and Iraq in the 2007 AFC Asian Cup.
-Michael Jackson played two sell out concerts in the stadium in August 1993.
-In 2013 the stadium was given a refurbishment and a new running track.
-The arena staged the athletics events in the 2023 Asian Games after being further spruced up.
+Michael Jackson played two sold-out concerts in the stadium, before in 2013, the stadium was given a refurbishment and a new running track.
+The arena staged the athletics events in the Asian Games twenty years later after being given a further spruce up.

 My visits

-April 2008
+Stadium Visit - April 2008

-In Thailand primarily for the Chiang Mai International Cricket Sixes and a holiday afterwards, I was staying at Steve and Ea's on the outskirts of the city and decided that a day looking at the stadiums in the city was in order.
+In Thailand, primarily for the Chiang Mai International Cricket Sixes and a holiday afterwards, I was staying at Steve and Ea's on the outskirts of the city and decided that a day looking at the stadiums in the city was in order.

 I took the sky train to the station called National Stadium, which is extremely convenient.
 Next door stands the Thephasadin Stadium, which was used at the time by various club sides.
-It was like a warmup stadium for the main structure by the looks of things.
+It was like a warm-up stadium for the main structure by the looks of things.

 The stadium had a running track, but the stands were right alongside it and were steeply banked.
 Three sides were opened with a roof over the main straight of the track.
 I could easily imagine it being able to create a good atmosphere with a big crowd.